camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/uipath.md

 ### Get queue item result by ID

 This operation allows you get an item from your UIPath Orchestrator.
-In order to execute it, you need to take the following steps:
+To execute it, take the following steps:

-1. Select the operation _Get Queue Item result by ID_ from the dropdown list **Operation type**.
+1. Select the operation **Get Queue Item result by ID** from the dropdown list **Operation type**.
-2. Configure authentication as described in the section [authentication](#authentication)
+2. Configure authentication as described in the [authentication](#authentication) section.
 3. Fill out the **Item ID** field.
 This field supports FEEL, so you're able to fetch an item ID from the process context; for example, if you exported it while [adding a new queue item](#add-queue-item).

 ![UIPath Connector - Get Queue Item result by ID](../img/connectors-uipath-get-queue-item-result-by-id.png)

 #### Get queue item result by ID response

-Given you have a queue item ID previously added to a queue, the operation _Get queue item result by ID_ returns information about a certain item.
+Given you have a queue item ID previously added to a queue, the operation **Get queue item result by ID** returns information about a certain item.

 You can use an output mapping to map the response: